akkineniramesh/Survival-or-Growth/figures/fimmu-05-00203-g002/caption.md

-Showing dendritic cells in survival/catabolism mode and growth/anabolism mode.
+Figure above showing dendritic cells in survival/catabolism mode and growth/anabolism mode.
 Image from the article 'Metabolic control of dendritic cell activation and function'\cite{24847328}